jmininger/svmkit-yellowstone-grpc-demo/README.md

 3. Build the vixen-stream docker image

 This builds the docker image for running your custom vixen-stream server.
 We target `linux/amd64` to ensure that the image can run on the AWS instance even if it is built on an M1 mac.
+Note that the `platform` flag only exists on relatively newer versions of the `docker` cli.
+If you have an older version of docker without the option, but are already on an amd64 host, you can skip the platform flags and subsequent values for both the commands below

 ```
 % cd vixen-server
 % docker build --platform linux/amd64 -t vixen-server .
-% docker save vixen-server:latest| gzip >> vixen-server.tar.gz
+% docker save --platform linux/amd64 vixen-server:latest| gzip >> vixen-server.tar.gz
 % cd ../
 ```
 You have now created a `vixen-server.tar.gz` file.
 Use this path when setting the